Techno-projects/dig-cert-nitrr/README.md

     `docker-compose build`

+* Then, run the following command to start the backend.

+    `docker-compose up backend -d`

+* Then, run the following command to start the frontend.

+    `docker-compose up frontend -d`

-* Then, run the following command to start the environment.
+* Then, run the following command to start the complete application.

     `docker-compose up -d`